Esports Overwatch League heads to hipster Brooklyn for its finals

-What could be more perfect than moving the inaugural championship finals for an eSports league from its Los Angeles home to Brooklyn?
+What could be more perfect than moving the inaugural championship finals for an esports league from its Los Angeles home to Brooklyn?

 For Overwatch League, the esports conference created by fiat from Activision Blizzard, the move is the first step in its plans for housing esports teams in cities around the country.